Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

 For those wishing to skip straight to the end and/or take a look at my code, I below will be the entire class.
 Do keep in mind that there are some variables and functions for OpenXR's input that do not work as of writing this!
 The files are unfiltered and will likely contain things your project might not.
 [VrManager](https://github.com/Cyndeon/cyndeon.github.io/blob/main/assets/vrmanager.rar)

-#### Requirements
+## Requirements
 - Visual Studio (or another environment for programming)
-- VR headset compatible with OpenXR (I used a Rift S for this)
+- VR headset compatible with OpenXR
 - An engine in C++ (At the very least, it should be able to open a window and render graphics to a framebuffer, with a rendering function that we can call manually in our script.
-The framebuffer will also have to be accessible.
-It also will need to use Entt or you will have to modify the code to remove the Entt parts)
+The framebuffer will also have to be accessible and the size needs to be able to be set before creation)

-#### First steps
+## First steps

 So the first step to any project, deciding on what you want to make and setting up some milestones for yourself.
 These don't always have to be time-bound, but in my case, since this is for school, I have 1 milestone every 2 weeks excluding the first week, so week 3, 5 and 7 all had milestones attached to them.
 For me, the end result was that I wanted to be able to render a scene to my VR headset and be able to move around some physics objects with my hands.
 I also wanted to add some basic movement, which at the time I hadn't exactly decided on yet, but I did know that simple walking around when moving the thumbstick would be the easiest and thus most likely to be implemented.
 For being able to use physics, I was going to use the Jolt library, which is a library can deal with the physics calculations.